People Are Still Having Sex

 "People Are Still Having Sex" is a song written and performed by American musician LaTour.
 It was released in March 1991 by Smash and Polydor Records as the first single from his self-titled debut album, LaTour (1991).
 The song was produced by him and reached number one on both the US and Canadian dance charts.
 It also peaked at number 35 on the US Billboard Hot 100 and number 15 on the UK Singles Chart.
+In 2024, DJ Mag featured "People Are Still Having Sex" in their list of "40 Essential Tracks from 40 Years of House Music".

 Background and release

 Massachusetts-born LaTour worked 11 years as Production Director in radio.
 He started as a DJ in Phoenix and moved to Chicago.
 A radio station in Detroit got a cassette copy of "People Are Still Having Sex" and began playing the song — it suddenly became the Number One requested record.

 LaTour told about the song in an interview, "The reaction has been 95 percent positive and the rest negative due to the word 'Aids' in the song.
 I guess people weren't really listening to the song very closely and when they heard the word Aids come up they'd freak out, begin to call the radio stations and say 'This is a pretty strong song — you shouldn't be playing this'.
 So radio stations were taking it off the air!
 But I'm not saying anything positive about Aids in the song.
 I'm not saying anything positive about SEX — it's just the way it was taken.
 The people complaining about it were getting into the dance beat and didn't really listen to the lyrical content."